 Step 2: Mixing flour with warm liquids

 So why doesn’t the method really matter that much?
-Well, as I explained above, the main purpose of this treatment is to melt the butter, heat the flour, gelatinize the flour and form a thick paste.
+Well, the main purpose of this treatment is to melt the butter, heat the flour, gelatinize the flour and form a thick paste.
 Whether you do that by heating on the fire or preheating liquid doesn’t really matter, as long as you mix everything homogeneously and don’t burn anything.
 The science stays the same!

-Forgetting the butter: My hypothesis is that this could give you a more chewy/firmer pastry.
+Forgetting the butter: This could give you a more chewy/firmer pastry.
 By whisking the flour and water without the butter, you run the risk of developing the gluten.
 Also, it’ll be hard to mix in the butter homogeneously in the little flour ball that will have formed.
-My advice: start over.
-Note that with the other recipes (e.g. scones & pies), butter can prevent extensive gluten formation.
+It’s probably best to start all over.

 Step 3: Adding the eggs

-Eggs contain proteins (learn more here).
+Eggs contain proteins.
 These proteins will curdle and set when the egg is heating.
 This is what happens when boiling or frying an egg.
-You want this curdling to happen once the eggs are in the oven (more about that later), not before.
-By cooling down the mixture before adding the eggs curdling of the eggs is prevented.
+You want this curdling to happen once the eggs are in the oven since it will help stabilize the final profiterole.
+But you don’t want this to happen prematurely or they won’t be able to flex and stabilize the newly expanded structure anymore.

 Step 4: Baking the profiteroles/choux pastry